Arfinxx/React-Portfolio/README.md

 ## Usage

-make sure to clone the repository to your local environment and then install all the npm packages by typing `npm i` in your CLI.
+Make sure to clone the repository to your local environment and then install all the npm packages by typing `npm i` in your CLI.

 Here is a screenshot of the projects page: